Minwaajimowinan- Good Stories

 Theresa Loud

 Ann LaVoy, a lifelong resident of Naytahwaush, has dedicated her life to the education of the children of the White Earth Nation of Ojibwe.
-Her work, characterized by its beauty, meticulousness, detail, and vibrant colors, is a testament to her passion and dedication.
-Ann LaVoy served on the Board of Education in Mahnomen for over 25 years, leaving an indelible mark on the community.
+As one of the prominent Naytahwaush artists, her work in textile art is characterized by its beauty, meticulousness, detail, and vibrant colors, serving as a testament to her passion and dedication.
+Ann LaVoy also served on the Board of Education in Mahnomen for over 25 years, leaving an indelible mark on the community while inspiring future Ojibway textile artists.

 Theresa Loud